Dutch auction: Auction process

 Before the auction commences, the auctioneer presents information about the objects sold to bidders.
 This information is displayed on a clock or electronic device in front of the site.

 A Dutch auction initially offers an item at a price in excess of the amount the seller expects to receive.
 The price lowers in steps until a bidder accepts the current price.
 That bidder wins the auction and pays that price for the item.
 For example, a business might auction a used company car at a starting bid of €15,000.
 If nobody accepts the initial bid, the seller successively reduces the price in €1,000 increments.
-When the price reaches €10,000, a particular bidder—who feels that price is acceptable and that someone else might soon bid—quickly accepts the bid, and pays €10,000 for the car.
+When the price reaches €10,000, a particular bidder—who feels that price is acceptable and that someone else might soon bid—quickly accepts the offer, and pays €10,000 for the car.

 Dutch auctions are a competitive alternative to a traditional auction, in which customers make bids of increasing value until nobody is willing to bid higher.